idelfrides/python_read_json/README.md

-# Handle json documents with python
+# Read json documents with python

 ### The Project
-This is a project created to **handle json files to mutables data structures** in Python 3.
+This is a project created to **read json files to mutables data structures** in Python 3.
 It is a solution to a challenge.
 This is the practical test for my admission in my second job as a backend developer.

 This project is about managing text file containing json document in python.